MinaM99/ADIBSoapWebService/README.md

+### This branch we customized the structure for the request and response a little bit (modified contentretrieve.xsd)

 # Spring Boot SOAP Project

 This project demonstrates how to create a Spring Boot SOAP application using a desired XSD file.
 It also integrates with **Documentum** to fetch content from its repository and return it as a Base64-encoded string.
 Follow along with the video tutorial linked below to set up the project.